 Notices are sent to the CSU email address before any account is deactivated.
 This notice will provide information related to a deactivation date and, if eligible, instructions concerning activating an alumni account.
 It is the individual’s responsibility to take the appropriate action to remove any information from the account that they wish to retain.
 It is strongly recommended that this action take place well in advance of the estimated deactivation date as listed in the eligibility list.

 Please refer to the eligibility list to determine when you may expect your Engage 365 account to be activated / deactivated and what services will be available to your account upon activation, based upon your status with the university.

 Email Address assignment

 To ensure the uniqueness of email addresses, and to maintain consistency with the CSU email format, requests for a specific address cannot be accepted.
 Email addresses are assigned based upon the name of the individual as officially listed and may contain numeric characters.
 The automated system attempts to assign an email address based upon the initial of the first name and the entire last name.
 If that combination is already reserved, an attempt is made using the middle initial; if that combination is already reserved the process repeats using random numeric characters.
-Once an address is assigned, it will never be deactivated or reassigned to another individual, even after the mailbox has been deactivated.
+Once an address is assigned to an individual, it will never be removed or reassigned to another individual, even if the account is not currently active.

 New email addresses will only be assigned in the event of a name change, and must be requested.
 To request a new address contact the IS&T Help Desk at 216-687-5050 ( option 7 ).